Truveta Mapper: A Zero-shot Ontology Alignment Framework: Truveta Mapper (TM): Proposed approach for OM

 \section{Truveta Mapper (TM): Proposed approach for OM}

-Pre-training, fine-tuning, and zero-shot predictions are the three main steps in the proposed approach, as shown in Figures \ref{fig: train_arch} and \ref{fig: pred}.
+Figure \ref{fig: train_arch} demonstrates training architecture, with two main steps of pre-training and fine-tuning.
 Starting from a language model pre-trained on the C4 dataset, the model is further pre-trained on the full ontologies, learning each ontology’s semantics and hierarchical structure.
-The model is trained on the downstream task structure as well as domain adaptation on the subsets using the subset ontology data during the fine-tuning stage.
+Afterward, the model is trained on the downstream task using the subset ontology data during the fine-tuning stage.
 The pre-training and fine-tuning steps are done in a multi-task manner on inner-ontologies, which enables the model in extensive transfer-learning (Figure \ref{fig: train_arch}).
-In the prediction step, given a source ontology, the output is predicted in a zero-shot manner (Figure \ref{fig: pred}).
+In the prediction step, given a source ontology, the output is predicted in a zero-shot manner.
 More details are provided for each step in the subsequent subsections.